moeenmeigooni/peptide-conductance/README.md

 Python scripts for MD simulations and conformational analysis of peptides in STM break junction.

 Directories organized by amino acid composition.
-Run scripts (`run_hold.sh`) are configured for running on DGX-2 with 16xV100 GPUs.

 `build` folder contains all files necessary for creating 16 replicates of the given peptide with randomized phi,psi angles. `build.sh` runs necessary scripts.
 Packages/softwares used include: